It looks like you are using an out of date browser.

 Elizabeth Williams, Responsible Business Manager at Caterers Choice, said: “We want to continue what we are doing at the moment, working closely with SFA on implementing our human rights action plan, doing supplier visits, and working with other organisations and stakeholders to improve human rights in the supply chain as well.”

-In a separate session, Kirsty Green-Mann from recruiter Hays, shared how they ran a gap analysis with Slave-Free Alliance which gave the company greater understanding around risks in vulnerable groups, such as conducting training checks on workers and follow-ups.
+In a separate session, Kirsty Green-Mann from recruiter Hays shared how they conducted a gap analysis with Slave-Free Alliance, which gave the company a greater understanding of risks to vulnerable groups, including conducting training checks on workers and follow-ups.
 Kirsty said: “In the first instance, I went to our risk team, and they were really helpful, and I also contacted an expert at SFA for advice.
 Previously, some of my colleagues did not think modern slavery existed within our supply chain.
 Now we have the risk scores to prove it.”

-There was also a discussion around how to enable effective worker engagement and remediation, with guest speakers including Julia Black from Hilton Foods and Jane Freeman from Clear Voice, which provides interpreting services.
-This has been proven to break the language barrier that may exist for some workers, enabling them to effectively communicate, raise concerns, and facilitate remediation.
+There was also a discussion on how to enable effective worker engagement and remediation, featuring guest speakers Julia Black from Hilton Foods and Jane Freeman from Clear Voice, which provides interpreting services.
+This has been proven to break the language barrier that may exist for some workers, enabling them to communicate effectively, raise concerns, and facilitate remediation.

 Jane said: “Communication is a human right.
 It enables people to feel included.
 It is a mechanism for us to express how we feel and what we need.
 It is also protected by law and enables us to access other rights.
-When thinking about your workers, no one wants to be isolated, this is an awful feeling, imagine that in the workplace, where you are trying to build a future.
-You have got to be able to understand who to ask for help, how I ask and where I go.
+When thinking about your workers, no one wants to be isolated.
+This is an awful feeling.
+Imagine that in the workplace, where you are trying to build a future.
+You have got to be able to understand who to ask for help, how to ask and where to go.
 Without the language, this is inaccessible.
 Without being able to share your experiences, you are invisible.
 It is up to us to change that.”

 The conference showcased the work of Exiger’s forced labour intelligence tool, which blends human expertise and GenAI to detect forced labour risk.
 Exiger gave attendees exclusive free access to their newest solution, which is not due to launch publicly until 2026.